 - making maps and diagrams - with some notes

 - discovering patterns - and discovering what's left out of the message

 - more notetaking and discussion - revising and adding to notes

-- classifying / defining / reclassifying - by drawing in notes you've taken
+- classifying / defining / reclassifying - by drawing on notes you've taken

 - interpreting - again, drawing on notes you've taken and worked with

 So, expect to take lots of notes on paper and online.
 Expect to make lists and diagrams.
-Expect face to face and computer mediated collaboration based on those notes, lists, and diagrams.
-Expect to work in pairs and groups to develop ideas.
+Expect exchange and two-way commenting based on those notes, lists, and diagrams.
+Expect to work with others to develop approaches, methods, observations, analyses, ideas.

 Writing the wiki is an integral part of this course and your learning for this course.
 As your notes progress, you will begin, I hope, to cross link to the notes and observations of others.
 University students and professors are now in the business of making their course work in progress available to those interested; it's another new rhetorical practice of digital space.

-- Especially near the beginning of the course, we'll look at some good examples of note-taking - examples that address the situation well, examples that I find demonstrate good approaches.
-I'll point them up in class and explain what I find strong about them.
+- Especially near the beginning of the course, I'll link to and comment on some good examples of note-taking - examples that address the situation well, examples that I find demonstrate good approaches.
+I'll point them up and explain what I find strong about them.

 - I will periodically comment to you directly on your note-taking, to let you know how you're doing and to give you some directed advice.